jonvicente/jonvicente.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/warming_stripes.gif){:.align-center width="900px"}

 **Climate stripes** visually represent the rise in global temperatures.
-Created by Ed Hawkins in 2018, each stripe represents a year, with blue for cooler and red for warmer years.
+Created by Ed Hawkins in 2018, each stripe represents a period, with blue for cooler and red for warmer periods.
 Their simplicity effectively communicates climate change, highlighting the warming trend.

 ------
 If you need any more information, **feel free to contact me to discuss any potential research collaborations**.
 More info can be found [here](https://jonvicente.github.io/files/CV_Jonathan_Vicente_en.pdf) or [e-mail](mailto:jonathanvice@gmail.com).